intercom/intercom-android/README.md

 You can use the following Intercom class method to update fields in the user profile.

-`intercom.updateUser (HashMap<String, Object> attributes)` Where attibutes is a HashMap containing a user attributes for example email, companies, custom attributes.
+`intercom.updateUser (HashMap<String, Object> attributes, Context context)` Where attibutes is a HashMap containing a user attributes for example email, companies, custom attributes.
 Note that multiple attibutes can be updated at once.

 You do not have to create attributes in Intercom beforehand.
 If one hasn't been seen before, it will be created for you automatically.
 A detailed description of the user model is available here http://doc.intercom.io/api/#user-model